Skip to main content

 Database Overview

-FindU uses Supabase as its backend platform, providing PostgreSQL databases, authentication, real-time subscriptions, and file storage.
-This guide explains our database architecture and why we maintain separate development and production environments.
+FindU uses Supabase as its backend platform, providing PostgreSQL database, authentication, real-time subscriptions, and file storage.
+This guide explains our database architecture and development practices.

 Architecture Overview